jonah-saltzman/better-bookmarks/README.md

 ## Folders
 ![One folder](https://i.imgur.com/0h8hoSU.png)

 The central feature of Better Bookmarks is the folders into which you may save Tweets.
 A user can have an unlimited number of folders, a folder can hold an unlimited number of Tweets, and a user may save the same Tweet into any number of folders.
 Folders can be re-named and deleted, and Tweets can be added to and removed from their folders.
 In a future update, color-coding of folders will be added.
 Selecting a folder will cause the Tweets it contains to be rendered in a scrollable container; by default, the actual, live Tweet will be displayed by implementing Twitter's [JavaScript API](https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/scripting-factory-functions).
+Media, including GIFs and videos, are fully playable once a Tweet has been added to a folder.

 ## Sharing
 ![Share a folder](https://i.imgur.com/urY6FFz.png)